-Skyline Trail is a 13.6 mile out and back trail located near Kula, HI and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible year-round.
+Skyline Trail is a 11.7 mile moderately trafficked out and back trail located near Kula, HI and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Directions from Kahului: Take Highway 37 past Pukalani to the first junction of Highway 377.
 Turn left on 377 and go up to Haleakala National Park.
 Continue up on Crater Road, past the visitors center, to Science City Road.

 Wasnʻt expecting the terrain and wind conditions to be so gnarly and wiped out 15 minutes into the descent.
 Once I knocked the butterflies out of my stomach it was on!!!

 In my two decades as an avid mountain biker never thought I would be blessesd to descend such a gnarly yet epic trail higher than the clouds!